NielsLeenheer/StarPrntEncoder/README.md

 ### Flush

-On some printers sending a newline does not automatically print the data in the buffer.
+On StarPRNT printers configured with page units for print start control, sending a newline does not automatically print the data in the buffer.
 It will only print the data when you execute a `cut()` or `pulse()` command.
 Or if you `initialize()` the printer again.
 This command forces the printer to print the data in the buffer by turning on page mode and then going back to line mode.

 You do not need to call this command by default, it will be called automatically whenever you `encode()` your commands.
 However if you turn off `autoFlush` in the configuration options, you can call it manually.